pattonsgirl/Spring2021-CEG3120/Projects/Project2/README.md

 Merge your `git-guide-update` back to the main branch of your repository.

 Note: it is not required that GitHub knows about your local branch - the important part is that your changes made on your branch end up on your main branch.

+## Is it secret?
+Is it safe?

+In the main folder of your repository, create a `.gitignore` file.
+In this file, specify that you want `git` to ignore the file (use its full path) where you stored your key (likely in a `.env` file).

+Update your `git-guide.md` to include how to use a `.gitignore` file.
+If you already added your key (as in you can see it on GitHub) try to get rid of it.

 ## AWS Play Time